 - 320 grams (1.31 cups) whole milk may also use reduced fat

-- 4 tbsp butter sliced and softened/room temp
+- 4 tablespoon butter sliced and softened/room temp

-- 1 tbsp lemon juice plus 2 teaspoons (OPTIONAL)
+- 1 tablespoon lemon juice plus 2 teaspoons (OPTIONAL)

 For the egg wash